5 tips for creating better mobile surveys

 Start making your mobile surveys count!

-A lot of time and energy goes into the creation (and maintenance) of a mobile app, so don’t spoil the process by missing the mark with mobile surveys.
+A lot of time and energy goes into the creation and maintenance of a mobile app, so don’t spoil the process by missing the mark with mobile surveys.

 Mopinion for Apps

-In addition to website and email feedback, Mopinion offers a solution for collecting and analysing mobile feedback called Mopinion for Apps.
 This product enables users to gather powerful insights into the mobile experience.
-Equipped with sophisticated in-app targeting, a wide range of customisation options and all breeds of data at your fingertips, Mopinion for Apps is a great and scalable solution for organisations of all shapes and sizes.
+Equipped with sophisticated in-app targeting, a wide range of customisation options and all kinds of data at your fingertips, Mopinion for Apps is a scalable solution for organisations of all shapes and sizes.

 Ready to see Mopinion in action?